sofyan-rs/next-portofolio-v2/README.md

-This portofolio template is created using NextJS 13 & TailwindCSS.
+This portofolio wesbite is created using NextJS 13 & TailwindCSS.

 ## Run this Project on Development Server